brendt/stitcher.io/src/data/blog/php-generics-and-why-we-need-them.md

 $posts = $blogModel->find();
 ```

-Now you want to loop over every post, and do *something* with its data; lets say, its `id`.
+Now you want to loop over every post, and do *something* with its data; lets say, the `id`.

 ```php
 foreach ($posts as $post) {